uyt12/Data-Viz/Weather Forecasting and Visualization/README.md

 # Weather Forecasting and Visualization
- Weather forecasting model and visualization conducted by Hicounselor.
+ Weather forecasting model and visualization conducted by HiCounselor.